-The message basically described how the company is going to provide me with a money making, “turn-key” website which sells Amazon products and when someone buys it, I make a commission.
+7) The message basically described how the company is going to provide me with a money making, turn key business website which sells Amazon products and when someone buys it, I make a commission.
 There were also claims about how people were making 5-7 figures monthly and yearly through this and how excited I should be (Yeah I can barely control myself…).

 An additional part of the message mentioned something about having marketing experts help my site become popular and get traffic but that was vaguely mentioned and while it was something I was interested in, I have a feeling this part of the offer might be an up-sell.